BrendaKajuju/grade-generator/README.md

 # JavaScript WEEK 1 Code Challenges

-This project is a collection of JavaScript code challenges that were completed during a coding bootcamp.
-The challenges include a student grade calculator, a speed detector, and a net salary calculator.
+This project is a collection of JavaScript code challenges that include a student grade calculator, a speed detector, and a net salary calculator.
 These challenges were designed to test and improve the participants' understanding of JavaScript fundamentals such as variables, conditionals, and functions.

 ## Description